swongx0/podcast-library/README.md

 # podcast-library

-React CRUD application for people who want to track what podcasts they're listening to
+React CRUD application for people who want to track what podcasts they're listening to.

+Tech stack:
+React, MySQL